MartaBento/btc-guessing-game/README.md

 - [ ] The score of each player should be persisted in a backend data store
 - [ ] Players should be able to close their browser and return to see their score and continue to make more guesses

+## Additional functionalities

+- [x] Create new user in the db
+- [x] Login and logout (very basic - just to have a user session in place)

 ## Technologies

 - Frontend: Next.js, React, Typescript and Tailwind